 Cracks can let water, insects and drafts into your home.
 Once water starts seeping into your masonry, the expansion and contraction that comes with freezing and warming temperatures can cause spalling, or chipping and flaking in the bricks themselves.
 Spalling bricks can quickly erode the structural integrity of your chimney.

-If you see issues developing in your chimney, call Mason’s Chimney Service — you’ll likely need tuckpointing work done, and we have 55 years of experience performing that detailed, painstaking task.
+If you see issues developing in your chimney, call Mason’s Chimney Service — you’ll likely need pointing work done, and we have decades of experience performing that detailed, painstaking task.

-Minimize The Chance Of Further Damage With Preventative Measures
+Minimize The Chance Of Further Damage With Preventive Measures

-After you get tuckpointing work done — or before you need it — we can recommend a waterproofing sealant that can help protect your masonry and add years to its life.
+After you get pointing work done — or before you need it — we can recommend a waterproofing sealant that can help protect your masonry and add years to its life.

-For all your tuckpointing or chimney repair needs, call Mason’s Chimney Service!
+For all your pointing or chimney repair needs, call Mason’s Chimney Service!